-Three-Star–certified; or
+Three-Star-certified; or

-Four-Star–certified.
+Four-Star-certified.

+Timely data entry—Data must be entered within five business days of its receipt by the subcontractor or subrecipient.

 Voluntary Suspension—With concurrence of the parent, a Board may suspend care for a child if they do not need care for a period.
 This means the family’s case will be open and the parent will need to inform the Board when the child is ready to begin care.

-Working—Working is defined as participation in one of the following activity types:
+Working—Participation in one of the following activity types:

 Activities for which one receives monetary compensation such as a salary, wages, tips, and commissions